Here’s a look at this year’s biggest pop culture disasters, in no particular order.

 The pop culture disasters of 2019 weren’t earth-shattering, but they weren’t insignificant, either.
 If anything, they should be a reminder that no matter how prepared you think you are, incidents like these do happen.
 So instead of letting these stories roll off your shoulders, take this opportunity to do a bit of self-scouting.

-Look over your organization, check for any vulnerabilities and shore up any potential loose ends.
+Look over your organisation, check for any vulnerabilities and shore up any potential loose ends.
 There are a lot of lessons to be learned from these incidents.
 Make sure you’re paying attention.